In Minnesota, we have a large Somali community. And Khat Attorney Thomas C. Gallagher has represented many Somali clients over the years.

 But non-citizens, even Permanent Residents face Removal (Deportation) if convicted of a drug crime.
 And Khat Attorney Thomas Gallagher can help protect against that risk for you.

-Many immigration law problems caused by a criminal prosecution can more easily be solved with the help of a criminal defense attorney like Thomas C. Gallagher.
-Because if convicted; an immigration attorney has little hope of helping.
+Many immigration law problems caused by a criminal prosecution can more easily be solved with the help of a good criminal defense attorney.
+Because if convicted; later, an immigration attorney has only a small chance of success.

 Khat Attorney Thomas C. Gallagher

 Thomas Gallagher is a Minneapolis criminal defense attorney with a heavy emphasis on defending people accused of drug crimes.